WayScience/phenotypic_profiling/2.train_model/README.md

 ## Results

-The weighted F1 score of the best estimators for the grid searches are as follows (can be found in [train_model.ipynb](train_model.ipynb)):
+The weighted F1 score of the best estimators for the grid searches can be found in [train_model.ipynb](train_model.ipynb).
-- Final model: 0.80416
-- Shuffled baseline model: 0.15943